Matane-Matapédia-Mitis

-Matane-Matapédia (/fr/) is a provincial electoral district in the Bas-Saint-Laurent region of Quebec, Canada, that elects members to the National Assembly of Quebec.
-It includes the municipalities of Matane, Mont-Joli, Amqui, Sainte-Luce, Causapscal, Price, Sayabec, Saint-Ulric, Lac-au-Saumon and Saint-Gabriel-de-Rimouski.
+Matane-Matapédia-Mitis (formerly Matane-Matapédia; /fr/) is a provincial electoral district in the Bas-Saint-Laurent region of Quebec, Canada, that elects members to the National Assembly of Quebec.
+It includes the municipalities of Matane, Mont-Joli, Amqui, Sainte-Luce, Causapscal, Price, Sayabec, Saint-Ulric, Lac-au-Saumon, and Saint-Gabriel-de-Rimouski.

 It was created for the 2012 election from part of the former Matane and all of the former Matapédia electoral districts.